Skynetjosh98/alx-low_level_programming/0x00-hello_world/README.md

-script to generate the assemply code and save it to an output file
+a script that compiles a c file and create a executable